jiantongliu/jiantongliu.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
 My name is Jiantong Liu and I am a fourth-year student at UCLA, studying pure math and cognitive science.
-I will be a Ph.D. student in mathematics at UIUC starting Fall 2023.
+I will be a Ph.D. student in mathematics at UIUC starting in Fall 2023.
 [Here](https://jiantongliu.github.io/files/Jiantong_Liu_CV_2023.pdf) is a copy of my CV.

 General Research Interest
 ------